The AUC will be updating this page soon to

-On February 1, 2008, the government of Alberta passed the Micro-Generation Regulation.
-This regulation allows Albertans, using renewable resources or alternative energy, to generate their own environmentally friendly electricity and receive credit from any excess electricity they send into the electricity grid.
+The Micro-Generation Regulation allows Albertans, using renewable resources or alternative energy, to generate their own environmentally friendly electricity and receive credit from any excess electricity they send into the electricity grid.
 The intent of the regulation is for the micro-generator to be self-sufficient.

-The AUC was tasked to overseeing the implementation of this regulation as well as developing processes to simplify approvals and interconnection agreements with customers and wire service providers.
+The AUC is tasked with overseeing the implementation of this regulation as well as developing processes to simplify approvals and interconnection agreements with customers and wire service providers.

-In Alberta, micro-generation is defined as being the generation of electrical energy from a generating unit with a total capacity of one megawatt (MW) or less, is connected to the distribution system, exclusively uses sources of renewable or alternative energy (such as solar photovoltaic, small-scale hydro, wind, biomass, geothermal and fuel cell) and the electrical energy output is intended to meet all or a portion of the customer’s electricity needs.
+In Alberta, micro-generation is defined as being the generation of electrical energy from a generating unit with a total capacity of one (recently updated to five) megawatts (MW) or less, is connected to the distribution system, exclusively uses sources of renewable or alternative energy (such as solar photovoltaic, small-scale hydro, wind, biomass, geothermal and fuel cell) and the electrical energy output is intended to meet all or a portion of the customer’s electricity needs.
 Owners of electrical distribution systems are expected to provide connection services for micro-generators.

 How to become a micro-generation customer